ironhacks/ironhacks-app/README.md

 };
 ```

-Know we can start with each of the 3 components that compose the Project editor, starting by the Control section:
+Now we can start with each of the 3 components that compose the Project editor, starting by the Control section:

 ### The Control Section
 *On: ./src/js/component/projectEditor/projectEditor.js*